-Based on the description of the Alternatives in Section 2, the following analysis incorporates the following assumptions: (1) avoid cities and villages, churches, schools, malls, highways, interstates, use rural areas outside city boundaries; (2) a distance of 1⁄2 mile from avoided areas is recommended; (3) training would occur on public lands with a signed Memorandum of Agreement or private land with a lease agreement; (4) areas used for training would preferably be grass fields with few to no trees and shrubs; (5) avoid parks as much as possible and/or protected lands; (6) avoid areas with tall structures, towers, buildings, wind turbines and electrical poles/towers; and (7) site must be accessible to roads and/or trails.
+Based on the description of the Alternatives in Section 2, the following analysis incorporates the following assumptions: (1) avoid cities and villages, churches, schools, malls, highways, interstates, use rural areas outside city boundaries; (2) a distance of 1/4 mile from avoided areas is recommended; (3) training would occur on public lands with a signed TRP (if necessary) and Memorandum of Agreement, or private land with a lease agreement; (4) areas used for training would preferably be grass fields with few to no trees and shrubs; (5) avoid areas with tall structures, towers, buildings, wind turbines and electrical poles/towers; and (6) site must be accessible to roads and/or trails.

 Under this Alternative, multi-day training exercises would occur up to six times a year at Fort Drum and areas of the nine counties that meet the above criteria.
 Training on Fort Drum would continue on land designated for military training and WSAAF.
 Temporary off-post sites would be located in areas that would not change their designated land use.
-Since training is temporary; any impacts to land use would also be short-term in nature.
+Since training is temporary, any impacts to land use would also be short-term in nature.
 Cities and villages, school, churches, and populated areas would be avoided.